 Winthrop looks to extend streak vs Presbyterian

-BOTTOM LINE: Winthrop looks for its 16th straight conference win against Presbyterian.
+BOTTOM LINE: Winthrop looks for its 17th straight conference win against Presbyterian.
 Winthrop's last Big South loss came against the Hampton Pirates 87-81 on Feb.
 22, 2020.
-Presbyterian lost 73-51 on the road to Campbell in its most recent game.
+Presbyterian lost 72-58 loss at home to Winthrop in its most recent game.

-CLAMPING DOWN: The Blue Hose have allowed only 63.8 points per game across four conference games, an improvement from the 76 per game they allowed to non-conference competition.
+CLAMPING DOWN: The Blue Hose have given up only 65.4 points per game to Big South opponents thus far, an improvement from the 76 per game they gave up to non-conference opponents.

-SPARKING THE OFFENSE: Vaudrin has either made or assisted on 40 percent of all Winthrop field goals over the last five games.
-The senior guard has accounted for 19 field goals and 33 assists in those games.
+KEY FACILITATOR: Vaudrin has accounted for 41 percent of all Winthrop field goals over the last three games.
+Vaudrin has 14 field goals and 17 assists in those games.

-FLOOR SPACING: Winthrop's Falden has attempted 66 3-pointers and connected on 36.4 percent of them, and is 8 for 24 over his past five games.
+SLIPPING AT 71: Presbyterian is 0-5 this year when it allows 71 points or more and 3-1 when holding opponents to fewer than 71.

-STREAK SCORING: Winthrop has won its last four road games, scoring 91.3 points, while allowing 74.8 per game.
+STREAK SCORING: Winthrop has won its last five road games, scoring 87.4 points, while allowing 71.4 per game.

-DID YOU KNOW: The Winthrop offense has scored 84.1 points per game, the 14th-highest figure in Division I. Presbyterian has only averaged 65.1 points per game, which ranks 252nd nationally.
+DID YOU KNOW: The Winthrop offense has scored 83.2 points per game, the 18th-highest figure in Division I. Presbyterian has only averaged 64.3 points per game, which ranks 259th nationally.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25